Submissions will be done electronically in the Student Chapter Activity Report Form

 10.3 Selection shall be made and the Chapter Assembly Director, the Chair of the Awards and Honors Committee, and the ASIS&T Executive Director shall be notified that a winner has been declared by 30 days before the start of the ASIS&T annual meeting.

-10.4 Appointments to the Jury Committee shall be made in advance of the award year and no later than the start of the ASIS&T annual meeting.
+10.4 Appointments to the Jury Committee shall be completed no later that July 1st.

 STUDENT CHAPTER ANNUAL ACTIVITIES REPORT

 STUDENT CHAPTER-OF-THE-YEAR CRITERIA AND CHECKLIST

 Submissions to this web form serve as the student chapter annual report.
 If this report is submitted by the July 1st deadline, it will also serve as the nomination for the Student Chapter of the Year award and the Student Chapter Membership Competition (see Student Chapter Officer’s Manual, Appendix D).
 Feel free to attach any supplemental files.